-While international health insurance is the cornerstone of any expat cover, it is chiefly designed for acute conditions or emergencies, sitting alongside any state-funded or private healthcare provision that you have in place for your day-to-day needs.
+How expats access local healthcare, while international health insurance is the cornerstone of any expat cover, it is chiefly designed for acute conditions or emergencies, sitting alongside any state-funded or private healthcare provision that you have in place for your day-to-day needs so how expats access local healthcare.

 If you’re heading into a job, your new employer may offer to arrange some form of private healthcare.
 This would typically comprise a list of medical facilities and specialists available to you for particular services – with details of any charges you will be expected to meet.